A GLIMPSE into the very faint-end of the H$\beta$+[OIII]$\lambda\lambda$4960,5008 luminosity function at z=7-9 behind Abell S1063: The luminosity function at

 \subsection{The characteristic luminosity and normalisation parameters}

-On the bright-end of the luminosity function, we obtain a characteristic luminosity of $L^* = 43.00_{-0.14}^{+0.25}$ and $L^* = 42.85_{-0.11}^{+0.14}$ for the $\mean{z}\sim7.48$ and $\mean{z}\sim8.33$ LFs respectfully.
-It agrees well with the literature results at similar redshifts \citep[e.g.][]{meyerJWSTFRESCOComprehensive2024a, wold_uncovering_2025, de_barros_greats_2019} but differs from lower redshift studies, which indicates some evolution with redshift \citep[e.g.][]{khostovanEvolutionIIIII2015, matthee_eiger_2023}.
+At the bright end of the LF, we obtain a characteristic luminosity of $L^* = 43.00_{-0.14}^{+0.25}$ and $L^* = 42.85_{-0.11}^{+0.14}$ for the $\mean{z}\sim7.48$ and $\mean{z}\sim8.33$ LFs respectfully.
+It agrees well with the literature results at similar redshifts \citep[e.g.][]{meyer_jwst_2024, wold_uncovering_2025, de_barros_greats_2019} but differs from lower redshift studies, which indicates some evolution with redshift \citep[e.g.][]{khostovan_evolution_2015, matthee_eiger_2023}.
 However, it is difficult to assess the impact of GLIMPSE in constraining the characteristic luminosity $L^*$ because of the very limited sample.
-The uncertainties of GLIMPSE are large in the bright-end, and the result is mostly driven by \citet{meyerJWSTFRESCOComprehensive2024a}.
+The uncertainties of GLIMPSE are large in the bright end, and the result is mostly driven by \citet{meyer_jwst_2024}.

 Regarding the normalisation, we obtain $\phi^* = -3.77_{-0.33}^{+0.22}$ and $\phi^* = -3.51_{-0.21}^{+0.17}$ for the $\mean{z}\sim7.48$ and $\mean{z}\sim8.33$ LFs respectfully.
-It agrees within uncertainties with studies at similar redshift \citep[e.g.][]{meyerJWSTFRESCOComprehensive2024a, wold_uncovering_2025}, except for \citet{de_barros_greats_2019} which quickly diverge from our observations.
-However, this last study did not measure \oiiihb~directly, but converted it from UV using a UV-to-\oiiihb~calibration with Spitzer and HST data, which can explain the visible difference.
-For lower redshifts, there seems to be an evolution between $z=0-3$ with a decreasing normalisation with increasing redshift \citep{colbert_predicting_2013, khostovanEvolutionIIIII2015, khostovan_large_2020, bowman_z_2021, nagaraj_h_2023}, but little evolution between $z=3-9$ \citep[e.g.][]{khostovanEvolutionIIIII2015, matthee_eiger_2023}.
+It agrees within uncertainties with studies at similar redshift \citep[e.g.][]{meyer_jwst_2024, wold_uncovering_2025}, except for \citet{de_barros_greats_2019} which quickly diverge from our observations.
+However, this last study did not measure \oiiihb~directly, but converted it from UV using a UV-to-\oiiihb~calibration with \textit{Spitzer} and HST data, which can explain the visible difference.
+For lower redshifts, there seems to be an evolution between $z=0-3$ with a decreasing normalisation with increasing redshift \citep{colbert_predicting_2013, khostovan_evolution_2015, khostovan_large_2020, bowman_z_2021, nagaraj_h_2023}, but little evolution between $z=3-9$ \citep[e.g.][]{khostovan_evolution_2015, matthee_eiger_2023}.
 GLIMPSE further confirms that trend with no statistically significant evolution between redshift 7 to 9.
+The evolution of all three fitting parameters is shown in Fig.~\ref{fig:par_zevo}.